Error Handling¶

 return body, error.status_code, error.headers

-If you registered an auth error processor when json_error
+If you registered an auth error processor when json_error is True, it will overwrite the

 global error processor.